basilesportif/gall-guide/lifecycle.md

   byk=[p=~zod q=%home r=[%da p=~2020.6.18..14.50.06..5bec]]
 ]
 ```

+## A Note on `on-save`
+`on-save` is mostly used by Gall itself to transition between state versions.
+However, it's also used by `dbug` to get the current state of the app wrapped by `dbug`.
+This is possible because `dbug` takes an `agent:gall` itself as an argument, so it has access to calling all of that `agent`'s arms.

 ## Summary: Full Gall Compilation Lifecycle
 We're now ready to explicitly state Gall's compiliation lifecycle.